telegrapher/kubernetes-the-hard-ware-way/docs/04-certificate-authority.md

 ### The Kubernetes API Server Certificate

 The `kubernetes-the-hard-way` static IP address will be included in the list of subject alternative names for the Kubernetes API Server certificate.
 This will ensure the certificate can be validated by remote clients.

+The public IP will be the IP that the hardware machine has.
+The VMs will be NATed.
+The public IP in this example will be 10.0.0.13.

 Generate the Kubernetes API Server certificate and private key:

 ```
-{

-KUBERNETES_PUBLIC_ADDRESS=$(gcloud compute addresses describe kubernetes-the-hard-way \
-  --region $(gcloud config get-value compute/region) \
-  --format 'value(address)')
+KUBERNETES_PUBLIC_ADDRESS=10.0.0.13

 cat > kubernetes-csr.json <<EOF
 {